fxu1024/fxu1024.github.io/docs/ds/ecsfailover.md

 ......
 ```

-- The remaining 13 pods are basically daemonset type.
+- The remaining 13 pods on feng-ws2 are basically daemonset type.
 Pod rke2-ingress-nginx-controller is an exception.

 ```bash
 $ kubectl get pods -A -o wide --field-selector spec.nodeName=feng-ws2.sme-feng.athens.cloudera.com